“Wherever I wander, wherever I rove, the hills of the Highlands forever I love.” – Robert Burns

-We rented a great cottage on a farm in Aberlour, which allowed us easy access to many of the distilleries in the area.
-We ended up visiting several of them during our 4 days, and though each were spectacular in their own right, Cardhu was easily my favorite.
-I loved the strong female history behind this distillery as it was predominantly created and run by Helen Cumming and then handed off to her daughter-in-law Elizabeth to continue the legacy.
+We rented a great cottage on Airbnb on a farm in Aberlour, which allowed us easy access to many of the distilleries in the area and was a reasonable walk into town.
+We ended up visiting several of them during our 4 days, and though each was spectacular in their own right, Cardhu Distillery was easily my favorite; I loved the strong female history behind this distillery.
+It was predominantly created and run by Helen Cumming and then handed off to her daughter-in-law Elizabeth to continue the legacy.
 I also loved that the distillery tour included a blind nosing and taste test to identify which whiskies we were tasting and how flavor notes were influenced by the addition of just a few drops of water.

 Aside from the beautiful landscape, infinite drinking opportunities, adorable farm animals, and awesome people, we also loved indulging in Scottish cuisine.
 Some of our favorite things we ate during our trip were:

-- Cullen skink, a rich soup comprised of smoked haddock, tatties (potatoes), and onions that we ate at Glenfiddich after a wonderful distillery tour and ample whisky tasting.
+Cullen skink, a rich soup comprised of smoked haddock, tatties (potatoes), and onions that we ate at Glenfiddich after a wonderful distillery tour and ample whisky tasting.
 This was so comforting, it nearly put me to sleep – maybe the whisky had a hand also.
 I couldn’t wait to get home and recreate a pot of Cullen skink, myself.
-I’m sure I’ll be sharing a recipe to the blog while the weather is still nice and crisp.

 Revisiting the magic in my kitchen